 About the Islamic Council of QLD

-In 2016, Eid Down Under was proudly hosted by the Islamic Council of Queensland at the Islamic College of Brisbane, located at 45 Acacia Road, Karawatha.
+Eid Down Under is proudly hosted by the Islamic Council of Queensland at the Islamic College of Brisbane, located at 45 Acacia Road, Karawatha.
 The Islamic Council of Queensland (ICQ) represents the interests of Muslims from all backgrounds and denominations in Queensland.
-ICQ is a peak body representing 17 mosques around the state, spanning from the Gold Coast to Cairns.
+ICQ is a peak body representing 21 Mosques and Community Organisations around the state, spanning from the Gold Coast to Cairns.
 As a charitable Institution, ICQ is registered with the Australian Charities and Not-for-profits Commission.
 The Council has made significant efforts to promote community engagement and collaboration over the past two years.
 They are currently working towards building a more cohesive society; one that promotes mutual respect, understanding and compassion.
 The Islamic Council of Queensland has partnerships and working relationships with many community organisations.
-In 2016 guest speakers were featured at the event, including: Archbishop Mark Coleridge, The Hon.
-Grace Grace MP Minister for Multicultural Affairs, Mayor Luke Smith (Logan), Councellor Angela Owens, Commissioner Ian Stewart (QLD Police) and more.
-In 2017, the list is only expected to grow!
+Previous guest speakers at the event included: Imam Uzair Akbar, Archbishop Mark Coleridge, The Hon.
+Grace Grace MP Minister for Multicultural Affairs, Councellor Angela Owens, Commissioner Ian Stewart (QLD Police) and more.